ndizazzo/android-parse-titanium-module/README.md

 * Facebook / Twitter integration
 * GeoPoints

+## Building

+The Appcelerator module creation documentation provides instructions on how to build for your platform / environment.
+You can find the [module build documentation here](http://docs.appcelerator.com/titanium/3.0/#!/guide/Android_Module_Development_Guide-section-29004945_AndroidModuleDevelopmentGuide-Building).

+Once the module is built, you can install it manually by unpacking the newly created zipfile in your application's `modules` directory, and adding:

+    <module platform="android">com.ndizazzo.parsemodule</module>

+to your `tiapp.xml` file under the `<modules>` section.

+Alternatively, you can install the module through the Studio via the properties page for the `tiapp.xml` file.

 ## Usage

 The sections below outline each of the major (and currently supported) methods in the Android Parse module.